Wharton County Court Actions – Plea bargain agreements

 Those pleading guilty and accepting punishment include:

-• Joseph Eloy Bazan Jr., 37, of 1203 Woodley Bend in Sugar Land for unauthorized use of a vehicle.
-He was sentenced to 486 days in state jail for the April 1, 2021 crime with credit for the full time already served.
+• Darrell James Norman, 41, of 131 N. Live Oak in Glen Flora for assault causing bodily injury, a Class A misdemeanor.
+He was sentenced to 55 days in county jail for the Jan.
+14, 2022 crime with credit for the full time already served.

-• Andrew Paul Canales, 31, of 3024 Lamar Circle in El Campo for indecency with a child - sexual contact.
-He was placed on six years deferred probation for the March 1, 2019 crime.
-The judge also ordered Canales to undergo counseling, be registered as a sex offender, avoid all contact with his six-year-old victim, perform 250 hours community service and pay a $1,500 fine.

-With deferred probation, the conviction won’t be held against Canales if he completes all terms.
+• Latasha Nasha Norman, 42, of 605 W. Caney, Apt.
+6, in Wharton for four counts of theft less than $2,500 in value with two or more previous convictions.
+He was sentenced to 18 months in state jail for the Jan.
+12 and 17, March 23 and June 21, 2022 offenses with credit for 208 days served.

-• Airren Airric Carranza, 31, of 1610 S. Mechanic in El Campo for burglary of a building.
-He was placed on four years probation for the Oct.
-30, 2022 crime on the grounds he serve 133 days in county jail.
+• Tyrone Oneil, 42, of 1016 W. Second in El Campo for possession of a controlled substance more than 4 grams and evading arrest, a Class A misdemeanor.
+He was placed on five years deferred probation for the Feb.
+4 crimes on the condition he serve 52 days in county jail.
+Oneil was given credit for the full time served.

+With deferred probation, the conviction won’t be held against him if he is able to complete all terms.

-• Reginald E. Dantzler, 58, of 13102 Falls View Lane, Apt.
-4606, in Houston for attempted smuggling of persons on March 4, 2021.
-He was sentenced to 268 days in county jail with credit for the full time already served.
+• Kevin Euegene Repka, 52, of 513 Main in Louise for theft less than $100 value with a previous conviction, a Class A misdemeanor.
+Sentenced to three days in county jail for the March 4, 2022 incident, Repka was given credit for the full time already served.

-• Jesus Diaz-Aguilar, 43, of 8405 Broadway State in Houston for attempted smuggling of persons on Oct.
-24, 2022.
-He was sentenced to 204 days in county jail with credit for the full time served.
+The court also adjudicated Repka’s prior conviction for theft less than $2,500 in value with two or more previous convictions on July 13, 2019.
+He was sentenced to two years in prison with credit for 45 days already served.

-• Cullen Lee Eversole, 27, of 440 E. Jefferson in La Grange for theft in excess of $30,000.
-He was placed on five years deferred probation for the Sept.
-5, 2022 crime on the grounds he serve 17 days in county jail.
+• Bethany Jo Rodgers, 32, of 301 Magusson in Palacios for two counts of possession of a controlled substance less than 4 grams on March 21.
+She was placed on four years deferred probation on the grounds she serve 57 days in county jail.

-The judge also ordered Eversole to perform 100 hours community service, take awareness classes and pay a $600 fine.
+The judge also ordered Rodgers to perform 200 hours community service and take a drug offenders education program.

+• Dylon Christopher Rodgers, 30, of 301 Magusson in Palacios for two counts possession of a controlled substance less than 4 grams on March 21.
+He was placed on five years probation on the grounds he serve 57 days in county jail.

+Judge Randy Clapp of the 329th District Court also fined Rodgers $500, ordered him to take a drug offender education class, perform 250 hours community service and enroll in parenting classes.

-• Erica G. Gebara, 43, of 207 S. Washington in El Campo for assault causing injury, a Class A misdemeanor, on July 2, 2022.
-She was sentenced to two days in county jail with credit for both days already served.
+• Wayne Douglas Washington Jr., 49, of 133 Sanford in Wharton for family violence causing injury, a Class A misdemeanor, on Nov.
+21, 2022.
+He was sentenced to 178 days in county jail with credit for the full time already served.

+• Dustin Ray York, 19, of 78 Wanda Lane in El Campo for deadly conduct - discharging a firearm on June 18, 2022 and forgery on Feb.
+15, 2022.
+He was placed on five years deferred probation, ordered to take anti-theft classes, forfeit a weapon, to perform 400 hours community service and pay $1,600 in restitution.

+His convictions were adjudicated and he was sentenced to four years in prison with credit for one day served.

+• Ellia Douglas Johnson Jr., 27, of 3613 Liberty in Corpus Christi for possession of more than 2 ounces of marijuana on Nov.
+10, 2020, a Class A misdemeanor.

-• Nijeray Shannoy Hopkins, 33, of 16900 Northchase, Apt.
-1102, in Houston for possession of a controlled substance on Jan.
-5. He was sentenced to 131 days in county jail with credit for the full time already served.
+His conviction was adjudicated and he was sentenced to 42 days in county jail with credit for the full time served.

-• Jarvis Dewayne Jackson, 35, of 1504 Connie in Wharton for aggravated assault with a deadly weapon on Feb.
-24, 2021.
-He was sentenced to nine years in prison with credit for 756 days already served.

-Jackson also pleaded guilty to unlawful restraint exposing a person to serious bodily injury on Feb.
-23, 2021, and unlawful possession of a firearm by a felon on April 25, 2021 and received a concurrent sentence.

-• Abigail Celeste Morales, 28, of 3019 Anna Rose Lane in San Antonio for possession of a controlled substance on Feb.
-4, 2022.
-She was sentenced to 225 days in county jail with credit for the full time served.
+• Saniel Cruz Sanchez Jr., 19, of 704 W. Fifth in El Campo for theft of a firearm on Sept.
+19, 2021.
+His conviction was adjudicated and he was sentenced to 323 days in county jail with the full time already served.

 (0) comments